-Scholarly commentary on the original force of the Indian Commerce Clause is relatively sparse, although some writers have touched on the issue within broader contexts.82 Most of their commentary is confessedly agenda-driven.83 Most is also plagued by errors of historical
+Scholarly commentary on the original force of the Indian Commerce Clause is relatively sparse, although some writers have touched on the issue within broader contexts.
+Most of their commentary is confessedly agenda-driven.
+Most is also plagued by errors of historical

-^{74.} See supra note 69.
+74. See supra note 69.
 Aside, of course, from the fairly restricted realm of the Dormant Commerce Clause.

-^{75.} Fletcher, Same-Sex Marriage, supra note 2, at 66 ("States have, as a general matter, no authority over reservation Indians.").
+75. Fletcher, Same-Sex Marriage, supra note 2, at 66 ("States have, as a general matter, no authority over reservation Indians.").

-^{76.} U.S. CONST. amend.
+76. U.S. CONST. amend.
 XV, § 1 ("The right of citizens of the United States to vote shall not be denied or abridged by the United States or by any State on account of race, color, or previous condition of servitude.").

-^{77.} Seminole Tribe of Florida v.
+77. Seminole Tribe of Florida v.
 Florida, 517 U.S. 44, 62 (1996) (Rehnquist, J.) ("[T]he States still exercise some authority over interstate trade but have been divested of virtually all authority over Indian commerce and Indian tribes.").

-^{78.} White Mountain Apache Tribe v.
+78. White Mountain Apache Tribe v.
 Bracker, 448 U.S. 136, 142 (1980) ("[T]here is no rigid rule by which to resolve the question whether a particular state law may be applied to an Indian reservation or to tribal members."); Williams v.
-Lee, 358 U.S. 217, 219 (1959) ("[T]his Court has modified these [exclusivity] principles in cases where essential tribal relations were not involved and where the rights of Indians would not be jeopardized").
+Lee, 358 U.S. 217, 219 (1959) ("[T]his Court has modified these [exclusivity] principles in cases where essential tribal relations were not involved and where the rights of Indians would not be jeopardized . . . .").

-^{79.} See infra Part II.B.
+79. See infra Part II.B.

-^{80.} See infra Part II.D.
+80. See infra Part II.D.

-^{81.} See infra Part III.
+81. See infra Part III.

-^{82.} Abel, supra note 2, at 467-68; Clinton, Dormant, supra note 2, at 1058; Clinton, Supremacy, supra note 2, at 114-16; Prakash, Fungibility, supra note 2, at 1069-74; Prakash, Uniformity, supra note 2, at 1149-51; Savage, supra note 2, at 59-60; Stern, supra note 2, at 1342; see also BARSH & HENDERSON, supra note 2, at 59 (discussing in passing the original meaning of "Commerce").
+82. Abel, supra note 2, at 467-68; Clinton, Dormant, supra note 2, at 1058; Clinton, Supremacy, supra note 2, at 114-16; Prakash, Fungibility, supra note 2, at 1069-74; Prakash, Uniformity, supra note 2, at 1149-51; Savage, supra note 2, at 59-60; Stern, supra note 2, at 1342; see also BARSH & HENDERSON, supra note 2, at 59 (discussing in passing the original meaning of "Commerce").

-^{83.} See, e.g., Clinton, Supremacy, supra note 2.
+83. See, e.g., Clinton, Supremacy, supra note 2.
 Professor Clinton characterizes his article in this way:

-[[]A]n essay intended to translate into American constitutional terms the pride in tribal sovereignty and the deep grief over America's illegitimate colonial expropriation of that aumethod.84 As a general proposition, the commentary reveals little or no familiarity with such fundamental interpretive tools of originalist analysis as eighteenth-century dictionaries, surveys of period literature, or contemporaneous legal materials.85 A few authors address the federal convention proceedings, but only one-Professor Robert Clinton-examines the ratification.86
+[A]n essay intended to translate into American constitutional terms the pride in tribal sovereignty and the deep grief over America's illegitimate colonial expropriation of that aumethod.
+As a general proposition, the commentary reveals little or no familiarity with such fundamental interpretive tools of originalist analysis as eighteenth-century dictionaries, surveys of period literature, or contemporaneous legal materials.
+A few authors address the federal convention proceedings, but only one-Professor Robert Clinton-examines the ratification.

-This Article represents an effort to ascertain, in a more comprehensive and objective87 way, the original force of the Indian Commerce Clause.
+This Article represents an effort to ascertain, in a more comprehensive and objective way, the original force of the Indian Commerce Clause.
 It addresses two principal kinds of questions.
 The first kind pertains to the scope of the Clause: Did it confer a broad police power or something narrower?
 If the scope was narrower, how can it be defined?
 The second kind of question pertains to exclusivity: Was the power granted to Congress exclusive of concurrent state jurisdiction?
 If not, what sort of state jurisdiction was to survive?

 The standard of interpretation applied here is the same the founding generation would have applied.
 The standard calls for an inquiry into what eighteenth-century lawyers and judges called the "intent of the makers."
 The "makers" of the United States Constitution were understood to be the ratifiers.
 Their "intent" was their subjective understanding where recoverable.
-If not recoverable, the objective public meaning was sought and presumed to be the makers' intent.88 thority that the author has learned from working with tribal people for over a quartercentury [T]his paper is intended to provide a legal framework and constitutional roadmap for giving voice, in American constitutional terms, to legitimate tribal claims of federal encroachment on their sovereignty.
+If not recoverable, the objective public meaning was sought and presumed to be the makers' intent.